johnlarson/interview/README.md

 # Instructions

+The following instructions assume that the python package virtualenvwrapper is already installed, and that the 'python' command points to a Python 3 interpreter.

 ## Installation

-The following instructions assume that the python package virtualenvwrapper is already installed.

 Before doing anything else, create a virtual environment to run the programs in, and install the required packages: